 Is based on a curve.
-1 Midterm exam (33% each); homework problem sets (33%); final project (33%) Class participation is not mandatory, but I do consider it in borderline grading situations.
+1 Midterm exam (33% each); homework problem sets (33%); final project (33%) Class participation is not mandatory, but considered in borderline grading situations.
 Please turn homework assignments in on time.
-I do not accept assignments once solutions are posted.
-Also, I apply grading penalties of 10%/day unless we have discussed your situation in advance.
+Late assignments will not be accepted once solutions are posted.
+Also, grading penalties of 10%/day apply unless we have discussed your situation in advance.

-ERTH/SUST425 -- ENVIRONMENTAL GEOCHEMISTRY - Spring 2022
+ERTH625 -- ADVANCED ENVIRONMENTAL GEOCHEMISTRY- Spring 2022